Shifts of consciousness:

 Everyday shifts of view, slight changes of routine, learning something new, taking on a new duty or responsibility, small acts of resistance to authority—frameshifts.

 If consciousness evolves, it is because we pay attention to the resistances in our lives—and to our dreams.
 Learning occurs at the pressure points.

 - Caught between his wife’s need for 24-7 nursing care and his disappearing retirement income, Harry Pettiford leaves Roanoke to live with his aged aunt near Alexandria so that he can do public relations for a politician struggling to retain his seat on the city council.
 When the councilman is murdered, the pressure on Harry closes like a vise.

 Like all good survivors, the characters in the Frameshifts learn to work with what they have—a bit of science, a potted plant, a poem, a math theorem, a few pieces of gravel from the malpais lands of New Mexico.
 They put their imaginations to work.
 For readers, each story is a different kind of discovery, each a different genre, each a different journey, each with a slightly different cast of characters.
 But there’s more.

-The stories add up to something—a larger story that had been going on all along in the background.
+The stories and poems add up to something—a novel of speculative fiction that had been going on all along in the background.
 This is the story that the eccentric Hank Randall discovers at the end of his own rope, or, as he puts it, “at the other end of my arm.”
 But the full story doesn’t become clear until Hank begins living in a different scale of reference, like what Charles Yu describes as living in a “science fictional universe.”

 The stories in Frameshifts are for readers open to a path that twists through mysteries, suspense, philosophy, poetry, history, military escapades, dramatic dialogues, letters, lectures, adventure, fictional memoirs, science fiction, dystopia, and political intrigue.
 Whether you want a whodunit, a lost missile launch code, the sinister results of the petty politics of town councils and school boards, genetic engineering gone awry, or a utopian reform of agriculture and society that seems almost too perfect, then these stories are for you.